 Slightly bending the limbs (arms and legs) helps to relax the body (most people bend one leg slightly and keep the other straight).
 Turning one foot toward the camera and one slightly away helps to break tension in the photo.
 Sharp elbow bends can suggest more intense poses (smaller, wider bends are recommended).

-Avoid Shy Poses In Your Photos
+Avoid Shy Poses In Your Photos, How To Look Confident In Photos

 A shy pose is one that suggests nervousness, indecisiveness or lack of confidence.
 It’s typically the opposite of being photogenic.
 While not a perfect science, shy poses contain various aspects including: knees bent inward, feet pointing inward, crouching down, leaning back, bulging eyes, sad or pouty faces, bringing down your head into your shoulders, looking away, pupils at the top of the eyes, crossing your arms inward, holding your hands like if needing to go pee, fingers around the mouth or an I don’t know look.